metalbear-co/mirrord/changelog.d/+compile-test-improvements.internal.md

 3. remove `toolchain: nightly` parameter from `actions-rs/toolchain@v1` since it's not needed because we have `rust-toolchain.toml` saves a lot of time on fetching (takes around 60s when using libgit2)
+4. switch to use `dtolnay/rust-toolchain@stable` instead of `actions-rs/toolchain@v1`
+    since it's deprecated and doesn't support `rust-toolchain.toml`